Samuel Patrone

 Teaching & Mentorship

-A dedicated educator with a deep passion for sharing knowledge, Samuel has over five years of teaching experience at Caltech, spanning courses from introductory quantum mechanics to advanced quantum field theory.
-He holds a Certificate of Practice in University Teaching and served as Physics TA Fellow, coordinating the department's teaching assistant program.
+I have over five years of teaching experience at Caltech, spanning courses from introductory classical mechanics to advanced quantum field theory.
+At Caltech, I obtained the Certificate of Practice in University Teaching and served as Physics & Astronomy TA Fellow, supporting 122 individual TAs and graders across 231 term-based assignments.

-As a science communicator at the Sapienza Physics Museum in Rome, he spent three years conducting bilingual guided tours, bringing nineteenth- and twentieth-century physics experiments to life for diverse audiences.
+As a science communicator at the Sapienza Physics Museum in Rome, I spent three years conducting bilingual guided tours, bringing nineteenth- and twentieth-century physics experiments to life for diverse audiences.

 5+ Years Teaching